 In the Nicene Creed, we profess that “[Jesus] ascended into heaven and is seated at the right hand of the Father.”
 An important part of this truth is that Jesus didn’t leave us in the Ascension.

 Right before ascending, Jesus said: “I am with you always.”

 He’s here in his Word.
 He’s here in the sacraments.
 He’s here in our community.
 Ascension Parish.

 Ascension Parish is comprised of two churches – Saint Bridget in Maynard and Our Lady of Fatima in Sudbury.

-Our Lady of Fatima Parish was establised on September 15, 1955 by Richard Cardinal Cushing, Archbishop of Boston.
+Our Lady of Fatima Parish was established on September 15, 1955, by Richard Cardinal Cushing, Archbishop of Boston.
 At the time there were about 800 Catholics in the town.
 Father Robert H. Hurley was appointed as the founding pastor.
-Up until this time Catholics in Sudbury atteded Mass at the parishes of Saint Ann Wayland, Saint Bridget Maynard, and Saint George Saxonville.
+Up until this time Catholics in Sudbury attended Mass at the parishes of Saint Ann Wayland, Saint Bridget Maynard, and Saint George Saxonville.
 It was a challenge to develop a unified parish in those early days amongst parishioners who attended three different churches.
-Ground breaking ceremonies for the Church were held on January 22, 1956.
+Ground-breaking ceremonies for the Church were held on January 22, 1956.
 The cornerstone laying and first Mass was celebrated in the Church on December 15, 1956.
 By this time over 400 Catholic families lived in the parish.
 Many of the original founding parishioners still reside in the parish and attend Sunday Mass.